oluwatunmiisheii/ready-mail/README.md

 -   **Visual email designer**: Drag-and-drop interface for building beautiful, responsive emails—no coding required.
 -   **Reusable templates**: Save and reuse your favorite designs for faster creation.
 -   **Export HTML**: Download production-ready HTML to use with your preferred email service.
--   **Team collaboration**: Work together on email designs in real time.
 -   **Preview & test**: See exactly how your emails will look on desktop and mobile.
 -   **Flexible saving**: Start designing right away—log in when you want to save or reuse your designs later.
 -   **No vendor lock-in**: Use your own email provider—Ready Mail focuses on design, not sending.